On the Role of Feedback in Test-Time Scaling of Agentic AI Workflows: Inference-time Agent Alignment

-In this section, we formalize the problem of {inference-time alignment} for AI agents operating in {black box settings}, particularly in complex structured-generation tasks such as {HTML and SQL synthesis} in multi-modal environments like {Sketch2Code}, {Text2SQL}, and {Webshop}.
-Given a task distribution \(\mathcal{T} \in \Delta\), we define the {optimal but inaccessible agent policy} \(\pi^*(\cdot|x)\), which generates the ideal structured response \(y^* \sim \pi^*(\cdot|x)\) for a given input prompt \(x\).
-However, in the {black box setting}, we only have access to a {reference policy} \(\pi_0(\cdot|x)\), which may lack some capabilities needed to complete the task.

-The core challenge is to optimize inference-time decisions such that the generated response from \(\pi_0(\cdot|x)\) is better aligned with the outputs of \(\pi^*(\cdot|x)\).
-To formally quantify this alignment gap, we define the {inference-time misalignment} as an \(f\)-divergence between the optimal and reference policies as $d_f(\pi^*(\cdot|x), \pi_0(\cdot|x))$, where \(d_f(\cdot, \cdot)\) measures how far the black box agent deviates from the ideal structured output distribution.
-We explore methods to {reduce this divergence} using iterative inference-time strategies, which we detail in the following sections.
-We assume access to a {verifier function} \(R(x, y)\), which evaluates the quality of a response \(y\) given the prompt \(x\) (further details in Appendix).
+In the black box agentic settings, we only have access to a {reference policy} \(\pi_0(\cdot|x)\), whose internals are inaccessible.
+The core challenge is to optimize inference-time decisions such that the generated response from \(\pi_0(\cdot|x)\) is better aligned with the outputs of optimal policy \(\pi^*(\cdot|x)\).
+We assume access to a {verifier function} \(R(x, y)\), which evaluates the quality of a response \(y\) (further details in Appendix).

-\textbf{Task specific details}: In Sketch2code, the reference policy $\pi_0(\cdot|x)$ generates structured HTML $y$ given the prompt $x = [s,c]$ with wireframe sketch $s$, noisy text prompt $c$.
-The verifier $R(x, y)$ evaluates alignment with the target layout, textual coherence, and semantic correctness, ensuring that the generated HTML accurately reflects the sketch’s structure.
-In Text2SQL, $\pi_0(\cdot|x)$ maps a natural language query $c$ to an SQL query $y$ conditioned on the database schema $x$.
-The verifier $R(x,y)$ assesses syntactic validity and execution correctness, identifying errors in joins, logical consistency, and query structure.
-Finally, in WebShop, the agent's actions are conditioned on the full interaction history up to the current time step, i.e $x_t = [x, y_{<t}]$, where $x$ is the initial user query and $y_{<t}$ represents all previously generated product page interactions.
-Based on this history, the reference policy $\pi_0(\cdot|x_t)$ generates the next action $a_t$ which involves searching or clicking and the corresponding product description.